 The women propel the narrative steadily, but the author’s repetitive portrayal of them as mere objects of desire leaves a bitter aftertaste.
 The highly non-linear narrative too turns cumbersome more than engrossing at places.
 Tighter editing would have made the read more crisp.

-Desire that singes one from within, soothes too upon fulfillment.
+A desire that singes one from within, soothes too upon fulfilment.
 Pearls strung together tightly truly adorn the neck but also threaten as a noose.
 Gitanjali Kolanad convincingly portrays this paradox in Girl made of Gold, a thriller with few loose ends, a moving story of a girl’s pursuit for love and freedom.